How Does CopyStorm Search for Configuration Files?

 - Store them in the same directory as the corresponding .copyStorm configuration file.

-- Set the Advanced tab “Config Directory” parameter in your .copyStorm file to point to the directory where the .copyStorm file is located.
+- Set the Configuration tab “Config Directory” parameter in your .copyStorm file to point to the directory where the .copyStorm file is located.